Here's How Your Trade Yatsen Holding Limited (YSG) Aggressively Right Now

 Goldman gave a rating of “Neutral” to YSG, setting the target price at $18.60 in the report published on December 14th of the previous year.

-Volatility was left at 9.49%, however, over the last 30 days, the volatility rate increased by 6.72%, as shares surge +0.64% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -25.82% lower at present.
+Volatility was left at 9.28%, however, over the last 30 days, the volatility rate increased by 6.70%, as shares sank -4.14% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -35.05% lower at present.

 Stock Fundamentals for YSG